Welcome!

 Canine Liability 360

 Canine Liability 360 is still rated as the most comprehensive liability seminar being offered to handlers and K9 supervisors since 2010 according to attendee feedback.
-There will only be three (3) classes in 2024.
-Here are the classes scheduled in 2024 with more information below;
+There are no classes scheduled in 2025.

 “Being consistent, making good decisions and keeping proper documentation will limit your liability and make you a better K9 handler and K9 supervisor.”